 Pulmonary Fibrosis Foundation Care Center Network Site

-The UT Southwestern Interstitial Lung Disease program is proud to be a designated site of the Pulmonary Fibrosis Foundation (PFF) Care Center Network (CCN).
-We are the only designated site in North Texas, and one of just 40 nationwide.
-This selection ensures that the UTSW ILD program has met the rigorous standards required by the Pulmonary Fibrosis Foundation.
+The UT Southwestern Interstitial Lung Disease Program is proud to be a designated site of the Pulmonary Fibrosis Foundation (PFF) Care Center Network (CCN).
+We are one of two designated sites in North Texas and one of just 60 nationwide.
+This designation ensures that the UTSW ILD program has met the PFF’s rigorous standards.

-As a designated site we will be participating the in the PFF Patient Registry.
-The goals of registry are to define and refine best practices, improve the quality of life of patients and advance research in the field.
-The Registry will eventually become the largest collection of data in the field and we are excited by the many opportunities that it will provide to improve treatment of these conditions.
+As a designated site, UT Southwestern participates in the PFF Patient Registry.
+The Registry’s goals are to define and refine best practices, improve patients’ quality of life, and advance research in the field.
+The Registry will become the largest collection of data in the field, and we are excited by the many opportunities that will provide to improve ILD treatment.